 The New Deal, as defined here, refers both to the historic New Deal of 1933-1937 and more broadly to the dramatic expansion of governmental activity that took place in the United States throughout the last seven decades of the 20th century and the first decade of the 21st century.
 The New Deal thus writ large can be thought of as the majority of laws and programs created at all levels of government, but especially at the national level, between two famous bookends: FDR’s Inaugural Address of 1933 and President Obama’s signing of the Affordable Care Act (aka ObamaCare) in 2010.
 Learn More ->

-As FDR and his fellow New Dealers threw program after program at the nation’s economic collapse, they did not necessarily group the policies they pursued into well-defined categories.
+Within days, however, the contours of the New Deal began to take shape.
+As Frances Perkins--Roosevelt's Secretary of Labor (and first woman to hold a cabinet position)--put it, the New Deal "emerged."
+FDR and his allies, as they enacted program after program to stem and reverse the nation’s economic collapse, did not necessarily group the policies they pursued into well-defined categories.
 But 80 years on, it is fair to say that America’s dramatic expansion of the role of government occurred mainly within four distinct “clusters” of public policy: (1) economic security (including equality of opportunity), (2) poverty remediation, (3) market regulation, and (4) market intervention.
 Learn More ->

-With the benefit of hindsight, we can see what a policy mess the original New Deal created and the New Deal writ large perpetuated.
+With the benefit of hindsight, we can see what policy shortcomings the original New Deal created and the New Deal writ large has perpetuated.

 The first policy cluster—centering on economic security--sought to absorb the shocks that inherently arise from the major risks of a private labor market: worker injury and disability, unemployment, and inadequate old-age income and health insurance.
 Another key thrust of this policy cluster was to equalize opportunity, e.g., by making it possible for all GIs to attend college.